HISTORY OF ALTON DAY OF RENEWAL

 In March 2020, due to the coronavirus pandemic, meetings at Alton Convent had to cease, and from May 2020, meetings continued online via Zoom in a condensed format, but still including livestream Mass and Adoration, prophetic sharing, praise and worship, guest speaker, and discussion groups.
 Attendance is 150+ from around the UK and abroad.

-In July 2020, the ADoRE Healing Ministry started offering healing prayer by telephone on Saturday afternoons after ADoRE meetings, and every weekday..
+In July 2020, the ADoRE Prayer Ministry started offering healing prayer by telephone on Saturday afternoons after ADoRE meetings, and every weekday..
 In November 2020 the Friends of ADoRE intercessory prayer team was started, to provide daily prayer support for all ADoRE activities.
 In May 2023, the daily prayer ministry was discontinued, as demand had dropped.
 Ministry was offered by phone after the monthly zoom meetings, and in person after live meetings.

 ADoRE Annual programmes from the past